Soron: Temples

 Many temples are situated there.
 Pilgrims gather on each Amavasya, Somvati Amavasya, Tulsi Jayanti, Deepawali, Sharad-Poornima, Margasheersh Mela, Makar Sankranti and Ramanavami are special occasions for such gatherings.

 An ancient Varah Mandir with a 130 kg brass bell is there.
 An ancient temple Sitaramji Mandir have stone sculptures pillars.
 The temple is taken care of by Archeological Survey of India.
 This temple was partly destroyed by fanatic ruler Aurangzeb during his invasion.

+The so-called Sita-Ram temple, located in Soron on Lehara Road, is heavily modified from its original form.
+The original adhiṣṭhāna, or raised platform, is still standing, along with various other elements such as supporting pillars and parts of the roof and ceiling.
+These parts can be dated to approximately the 9th or 10th century on stylistic grounds, during the later part of the Pratihara period.
+The main hall as it exists today was built much later, on top of the original foundation and reusing those other original elements.
+Although the temple is now named after Sita and Rama, whose statues are inside the temple at the rear (south) wall, this name is of relatively recent origin.

 Fairs

-In October and November, Soron Shookarakshetra hosts an animal fair.
+In October and November, Soron hosts an animal fair.
 All types of animals are traded.
 Horses and camels are auctioned.
 It lasts for up to a month.
-In December, Soron Shookarakshetra hosts a fair named Margashirsh Mokshda Ekadashi mela.
+In December, Soron hosts a fair named Margashirsh Mokshda Ekadashi mela.
 During the fair people take baths in the holy Hari Ki Paudi.